Vision, Mission, Values, and Profile

-- Recruit and admit highly qualified applicants who are committed to a career in athletic training (entering undergrad GPA, prerequisite GPA, and GRE scores; graduation rate).
+- Recruit, admit, and retain highly qualified applicants who are committed to a career in athletic training.

-- Support faculty development and engagement in teaching, scholarship, and service (instructor evaluations, scholarly publications, scholarly presentations, service on university, professional and community-based committees).
+- Support faculty development and engagement in teaching, scholarship, and service.

-- Deliver a curriculum that provides students with knowledge, skills and clinical abilities included in the curricular content areas defined by CAATE: foundational knowledge; core competencies; patient/client care; prevention, health promotion, and wellness; and healthcare administration.
+- Deliver a comprehensive curriculum that provides students with knowledge, skills and clinical abilities included in content areas of foundational knowledge; core competencies; patient/client care; prevention, health promotion, and wellness; and healthcare administration.